 The maximum retail floorspace should not be regarded as a "planning right".
-Applications to expand the Centre must address the evaluation criteria below.
+Applications to expand the Centre will need to be accompanied by an economic impact assessment and must address the evaluation criteria below.

 Proposals to expand any section of the Tuggerah Regional Centre beyond the current floorspace level must be consistent with an agreed master plan.
 The master plan is to demonstrate how the Centre could integrate better with the surrounding precinct and Tuggerah Railway Station.
-It must also illustrate how the proposal caters for additional traffic generation, including any impact on the existing roundabouts on Wyong Road.
-The master plan is to be prepared by the applicant and endorsed by Council prior to the submission of a development application.
+The master plan is to prepared by the applicant and endorsed by Council prior to the submission of a development application.

-An economic impact assessment is to accompany all proposals to expand the Tuggerah Regional Centre.
+Proposals will also be subject to an economic impact assessment.
 The impact assessment must demonstrate to Council's satisfaction that the expansion:

-- a Will not adversely affect other Retail Centres, existing and proposed; - b Is not in conflict with the Retail Centres Strategy; - Is consistent with demand estimates for additional retail space based on the trade area of the centre as set out in the Retail Centres Strategy; - d Contributes to the overall viability of the Tuggerah Regional Centre; and - e Will provide a diversity of shops to enable a comprehensive range of retailing.
-In this regard, the proposal must demonstrate that the additional floorspace meets an identified community need for a certain type of retailing, and that the range of retailing available to the public will be improved.
+- a Will not adversely affect other Retail Centres, existing and proposed; - b Is not in conflict with the Retail Centres Strategy; - c Is consistent with demand estimates for additional retail space based on the trade area of the centre as set out in the Retail Centres Strategy; and - d Contributes to the overall viability of the Tuggerah Regional Centre.

-Figure 2 Location map of Tuggerah Regional Centre
+Figure 2 - Location map of Tuggerah Regional Centre